AI Agent Network Identity

 Shadow AI Discovery

-Unregistered entity exhibiting agent-like authentication patterns on your network
+Unregistered entity exhibiting agent-like authentication patterns on your network — the new shadow IT.

 Peer Communication Anomaly

-Sudden change in agent-to-agent communication graph — coordinated compromise indicator
+Sudden change in agent-to-agent communication graph — coordinated compromise indicator.

 50M+